bialek-k/Sucharromana-app/README.md

 <!-- ABOUT THE PROJECT -->

-## O projekcie

-Na samym początku miałem plan spisać wszystkie suchary Romana do pliku tekstowego i przekazać w prezencie autorowi.
-Później jednak wpadłem na to, że to dobry pomysł na przetestowanie swojej wiedzy w użytkowaniu React.js

-Tak oto powstał Suchar Romana

-Moje główne założenia projektu:

-- Zaimplementowanie poznanego Redux'a
+## About the project

+At the very beginning, I had a plan to write down all of Roman's jokes into a .txt file and give it as a gift to the author.
+However, later on, I realized that it was a good idea to test my knowledge of using React.js.

+The main assumptions of the project:

+- Implementing the learned Redux library.
-- Odwzorowanie design istniejącej strony <a href="https://www.helloroman.pl">Hello Roman</a>
+- Mapping the design of an existing website <a href="https://www.helloroman.pl">Hello Roman</a>
-- Napisanie własnych działających Custom Hooks
+- Making own working Custom Hooks

-<p align="right">(<a href="#top">Powrót na górę</a>)</p>
+<p align="right">(<a href="#top">Back to top</a>)</p>

-### Wykorzystane Technologie
+### Technologies

-Podczas budowy aplkacji wykorzystałem:

 - React.js
 - Styled-Components